All Episodes

 All they care about, how's it going to end for Obama?

-How's it going to end for?
+How's it going to end?

-Is Obama gonna get his health bill?
+Is Obama going to get his health bill?

-Is Obama gonna win at Copenhagen?
+Is Obama going to win at Copenhagen?

-They don't care about any damn thing else other than this little man child getting gold stars for his work.
+They don't care about any damn thing else other than this little man-child getting gold stars for his work.

 They're propagandists and repeaters.